ETS-ReactNative5/shared_count/bugs.md

 ## web bugs
 - title bar size not right  OK
-- alerts not working
+- alerts not working OK
+- network checking not working
 - camera sizing not right
 - not deployed
-- menu not navigating
+- menu not navigating OK